Starting a business

 The different types of incorporated businesses are:

-Both BVs and NVs also have shareholders, and NVs require a minimum initial business capital of €45,000.
-The capital requirement was abolished for BVs in 2012, although start-up costs are estimated at around €1,500–2,500 and higher, depending on the business structure and business size.
+BVs and NVs also have shareholders, and NVs require a minimum initial business capital of €45,000.
+The capital requirement was abolished for BVs in 2012, although start-up costs are estimated at around €1,500–2,500 and higher, depending on the business structure and size.

-Starting a business in the Netherlands starts with the name.
-You must choose a name for your business even if you are working as a sole freelancer – some use their own name, but some come up with one to describe the business.
-Regardless, the name of your business must be unique.
-To check existing registered trademarks, you can contact the Benelux Office for Intellectual Property (BOIP, or Benelux-Merkenbureau) or search the Dutch Chamber of Commerce (in Dutch).
+Starting a business in the Netherlands begins with deciding on the name.
+You must choose a name for your business even if you are a sole freelancer – some use their own name, but some come up with one to describe the company.
+Regardless, your business’ name must be unique.

-Register at the Chamber of Commerce
+Register at the Dutch Chamber of Commerce (KVK)

 To officially open a business in the Netherlands, you’ll need to visit the KVK.
 You can make an appointment online and fill out a registration form prior to the appointment.
 Although the form must be written in Dutch, the Chamber of Commerce provides English translations of all business registration forms.
-To make things easier, you could also find a service that specializes in helping internationals set up their businesses, such as Cardon & Company.

 Depending on the type of business, you may also be asked to show: